OpenAPITools/openapi-style-validator/README.md

 - All model properties must have examples

 ### Naming strategy
-- Enforce naming strategy for paths and parameters
+- Enforce naming strategy for paths, parameters and properties
     - underscore_case
     - camelCase
     - hyphen-case

 ## Paid Alternatives

-This project was started because when I tried SwaggerHub (which is the paid version of the swagger toolkit), they something similar, but it was proprietary.
+This project was started because when I tried SwaggerHub (which is the paid version of the swagger toolkit), they had something similar, but it was proprietary.
 I didn't want to pay for the service so I created this project in my free times.
+I did not validate recently if they still have this feature.

-## How to use swagger-style-validator
+## How to use JaffSoft swagger-style-validator

-For now, the project is a simple command line interface (CLI).
-It is in the roadmap to split the project in both a CLI and a library so that people can integrate it in other software and tools but it's not ready as we speek.
+For now, the project is a simple command line interface (CLI) and a library.
+The easiest way to use it right now is to use the CLI and check the output.
+It will list all errors found based on the options you provided.

 ### To build